Polymetis Apps API Key Manager for Confluence

 Read-Only Keys

-API Key Manager for Jira allows you to pick which HTTP verbs are allowed for each individual key.
+API Key Manager allows you to pick which HTTP verbs are allowed for each individual key.
 For creating read-only keys you just create your key as normal and set GET as the only acceptable method.
 Easy, isn’t it?
 And yet so powerful!

 Ready for more security?

-API Key Management for Confluence
+Install API Key Management for JiraInstall API Key Management for Confluence

 The latest from Polymetis